-1. Voting Procedure.
-If the precinct Voter List does not contain a voter's name, or if a precinct official should challenge the voter's right to vote for other reasons, said voter shall be allowed to vote only if the voter completes a voter registration application a for a residence address within the district or as an At-Large voter and signs a statement swearing or affirming that the voter is currently eligible to vote in said precinct and has not already cast a regular or absentee ballot for said election.
+- Voting Procedure.
+If the precinct Voter List does not contain a voter's name, or if a precinct official should challenge the voter's right to vote for other reasons, said voter shall be allowed to vote only if the voter is registered to vote and completes a voter registration application a for a residence address within the district or as an At-Large voter and signs a statement swearing or affirming that the voter is currently eligible to vote in said precinct and has not already cast a regular or absentee ballot for said election.
+Voter will sign a Challenged Ballot Roster and the Ballot issued to the voter will be listed in the Ballot Issued Column.
+WARNING: the Challenged voter will NOT sign the Voters Precinct Signature Book. - 2.
 Preservation and Counting.
-Each challenged ballot shall be placed in a secrecy envelope attached to the voter registration application and statement executed by the voter.
-Challenged ballots shall not be counted at the time the ballots are cast, but shall be maintained in a separate box marked "challenged ballot box."
-Following the close of the election, precinct officials designated by Election Commission regulation shall determine whether the person who cast a challenged ballot was entitled to vote in the precinct where the ballot was cast.
-If the person was so entitled, the ballot will be opened, counted, returned to the challenged ballot box and totaled with other votes before certification of the election.
-If the person was not entitled to vote, the ballot will not be counted, but will be returned to the challenged ballot box.
+Each Voted challenged ballot shall be placed in a secrecy envelope by the voter and then placed in the Challenged Ballot Affidavit, which has been completed by the Inspector and signed by the voter.
+The Inspector will attached to the voter registration application to the and statement executed by the voter Challenged Ballot Affidavit.
+Challenged ballots shall not be counted at the time the ballots are cast, but shall be maintained in a separate box Bag marked "challenged ballot box Bag" Following the close of the election, precinct officials designated by Election Commission regulation shall determine whether the person who cast a challenged ballot was entitled to vote in the precinct where the ballots will be totaled with other votes before certification of the election.
+If the person was not entitled to vote, the ballot will not be counted.
+If the Voter was not entitled to vote, the Un-opened Challenged Ballots will be returned to the ehallenged ballot box.